Azure/azure-sdk-for-go/sdk/data/azcosmos/README.md

-# Microsoft Azure Cosmos DB SDK for Go, Golang
+# Azure Cosmos DB SDK for Go

 ## Introduction

-This client library enables client applications to connect to Azure Cosmos via the SQL API.
-Azure Cosmos is a globally distributed, multi-model database service.
+This client library enables client applications to connect to Azure Cosmos DB via the SQL API.
+Azure Cosmos DB is a globally distributed, multi-model database service.

 ## Getting Started